kfaizi/kfaizi.github.io/index.md

             <tr style="padding:0px">
               <td style="padding:2.5%;width:63%;vertical-align:top">
                 <p>
-                  Hi there! :wave: I'm a senior at <a href="https://www.ucsd.edu" title="UCSD" target="_blank" rel="noreferrer noopener">UC San Diego</a> studying molecular biology and math.
-I'll be starting my PhD at <a href="https://www.caltech.edu" title="Caltech" target="_blank" rel="noreferrer noopener">Caltech</a> this fall, as part of the systems biology program.
+                  Hi there! :wave: I'm a senior at <a href="https://www.ucsd.edu" target="_blank" rel="noreferrer noopener">UC San Diego</a> studying molecular biology and math, and an incoming PhD student at <a href="https://www.caltech.edu" target="_blank" rel="noreferrer noopener">Caltech</a> in the systems biology track.
                 </p>
                 <p>
                   I want to understand how cells make decisions, and reprogram them to do useful things for people and the planet.